VoLKyyyOG/COMP30024/Chexers/Part B/README.md

 - Note a lot of Agents will just 'wrap' some algorithm, e.g. `Agent_Minimax` is quite succinct

 ### Algorithms
-I wanted a place to store implementation-indepenent, `Agent_Core`/`game_mechanics` dependent python code for any useful algorithm.
+I wanted a place to store implementation-indepenent, `Agent_Core`/`game-mechanics` dependent python code for any useful algorithm.
-- `Node` is a refactoring of the Node class from Part A, except this will work with any `game_mechanics`
+- `Node` is a refactoring of the Node class from Part A, except this will work with any `game-mechanics`
 - `Minimax` has a refactoring of your code Akira